-The arrival of amateur interpreter Tom Soames–whose Goth appearance belies a gentle heart – is like a ray of sunshine in the somber lab.
+The arrival of cheerful interpreter Tom Soames—whose Goth appearance belies a gentle heart—is like a ray of sunshine in the somber lab.
 He acts as matchmaker for man and tentacled extraterrestrial, unwittingly instigating a national crisis when the news breaks out.

-But will a misunderstanding ruin Kurt and Vardam’s chances for happiness together–along with the hope for salvation for humanity?
+But will a misunderstanding ruin Kurt and Vardam’s chances for happiness together—along with the hope for peace between humanity and the Var?

 You might have heard the term “disco jizz and tentacles,” bandied around in relation to this book.
 This scene is why.
 Of course I had to have it as an excerpt!

 When Tom next looked, Nic had wheeled in an ultrasound machine and was preparing it for use.